x7780/TalismanOnline/README.md

 - DirectX 9.0c+ or OpenGL 3.0+

 ### Basic Usage
-1. Clone the project locally
+1. Browse the Tools/ directory to find game development tools
-2. Install necessary dependencies and runtime environment
+2. Check Tutorials/ for API documentation and GM commands
-3. Use corresponding tools to view models or edit maps
+3. Review Scripts/ for game system implementations
-4. Refer to documentation for file formats and technical details
+4. Each subdirectory contains its own README files in multiple languages

 ## 🤝 Contribution Guidelines